 Bittersweet...

-four Dads in my 54 years, and three Demi-Dads as well.
+I've been blessed with four Dads in my 54 years, and three Demi-Dads as well.
 Two dads were my mom's partners - Richard, my father, and Cliff, my step-father; the other two, Fred, and Al Sr., the fathers of the two leading ladies in my life.
 My Demi-Dads?
 Uncle Don, Uncle Howard, and Uncle Jerry, men who've greatly influenced me during and since childhood.

 Each has played a part in helping me shape some portion of myself directly, or a portion of my life, or simply how I see things in life.